Red cooking: Types

 Soy sauce (usually a mix of light and dark soy sauce), fermented bean paste, red fermented tofu and rock sugar is commonly used to both flavor and impart a reddish-brown hue to the items being cooked.
 Food coloring is sometimes added for a more intense red coloration.
 Both lu and hongshao are forms of stewing or braising characterized by usage of soy sauce, Chinese rice wine (Shaoxing wine, huangjiu etc.) and rock sugar.
-Whole spices (star anise, black cardamom (caoguo), cassia or fennel seeds) or five-spice powder are crucial elements in these dishes but are used in moderation so that their flavors do not overwhelm the main ingredients.
+Whole spices (star anise, Chinese black cardamom (caoguo, tsao-ko), cassia or fennel seeds) or five-spice powder are crucial elements in these dishes but are used in moderation so that their flavors do not overwhelm the main ingredients.

 Red-cooked stews may be heavy in meat content or contain a variety of meats, vegetables, and hard-boiled eggs.
 Such dishes may be served hot or cold, and the sauce or stock is often reused as master stock.